hrst-connect/connect-webview/README.md

 ```

 #### Parameters
-`angle`: Relative angle by which to turn `int`.
+`angle`: Relative `int` angle (degrees) by which to turn.
 A positive value turns to the left.
 A negative value turns to the right.

 #### Return value
 `undefined`